 Our Core Values

-- We are an organization for and by women, femmes, and non-men.
+- We are an organization for and by people of marginalized genders.

 - We offer support, mentorship, and a community of sisterhood to our students and our volunteers.

 - We commit to providing this education to people of all kinds, economic statuses and abilities.

 - We are feminists.
 We recognize the historic and systematic oppression and marginalization of non-men, people of color, queer people, transgender people, people with disabilities, and poor people and we actively work against this structured oppression.

 ...and we model these values in all of our interactions with and around our students.

 - Honor and celebrate each other's differences in race, ethnicity, ability, gender identity, size, sexuality, religion, politics, and economic status.

 - Be supportive of one another (and yourself!) especially in classroom endeavors.

 - Be respectful of equipment.
 Respect the rules of the spaces we occupy.